terraform-ibm-modules/icse-custom-dns-module/README.md

 # IBM Cloud Solution Engineering VPC Custom DNS Module

 Create a custom DNS service, zones, records.
-Users can also optionally create a custom DNS resolver and custom DNS subnets on VPC.
+Users can also optionally create a custom DNS resolvers and custom DNS subnets on VPC.

 ---